Tere Naam: Plot

 Subsequently, the brothel owner and his goons attack Radhe to take revenge on him for trying to shut down their business.
-In the midst of attack, they slam Radhe's head onto the buffer of a train.
-Radhe suffers brain damage in the attack and loses his mental balance and lost his longer hair.
+Radhe attempts to fight back but is quickly overwhelmed and in the midst of attack, the goons slam Radhe's head onto the buffer of a train, causing Radhe to suffer from brain damage and lose his mental balance.

-His family admits him to a religious institution for mental patients, as Nirjara and his friends pray for him and his safety.
-However, the doctors deem it difficult to cure him, so he is sent to an ashram with even worse conditions.
-He becomes thin and now has a buzzcut.
-He wears torn clothes, and is chained to the walls along with other mentally ill patients.
+His family admits him to a mental institution, as Nirjara and his friends pray for him and his safety.
+However, the doctors deem it difficult to cure him, so he is sent to an ashram where the ayuvedic treatment might provide a chance to cure him.
+At the ashram, Radhe becomes thin, has a buzzcut, wears torn clothes, and is chained to the walls along with other mentally ill patients.
 At some point Radhe's mental state returns to normal, but the wardens do not understand him.
-Radhe tries to escape, only to get hurt with more serious injuries in the process.
+Radhe tries to escape with help from the other patients, only to get hurt with more serious injuries in the process.
 Nirjara visits the institution and sees him in a pitiful condition while he is sleeping.
-When he wakes up, he realizes that Nirjara visited him and he tries to yell out her name, but she is unable to hear him and leaves Radhe in tears.
+When he wakes up, he realizes that Nirjara visited him and he tries to yell out her name, but she is unable to hear him due to the noise from the other patients and leaves Radhe in tears.

 Convinced that Radhe is not going to recover, Radhe's brother asks her to forget him and marry Rameshwar.
-On the day of Nirjara’s wedding with Rameshwar, Radhe escapes from the institution and arrives at her home, only to find that she has committed suicide.
+On the day of Nirjara's wedding with Rameshwar, Radhe escapes from the institution and arrives at her home, only to find that she has committed suicide.

 Devastated, Radhe limps away in silence.
-His friends and family run after him in tears, but he doesn’t respond.
+His friends and family run after him in tears, but he doesn't respond.
 The ashram wardens arrive and take him back.
 The film ends with Radhe stepping into the van, broken and without reason to live after losing his true love.

 Production

 Anurag Kashyap was originally hired to direct the film but later removed from the film as he wanted Salman Khan to not shave his chest as the character of Radhe hailed from Uttar Pradesh where men are known to be very raw in terms of appearance.
 Satish Kaushik later took over.
 Ameesha Patel was originally considered to play the role of Nirjara, but scheduling conflicts prevented her from accepting.
 The role went to Bhumika Chawla, who made her Bollywood debut in the film.
+Salman Khan's hairstyle in the film is based on Abdul Kalam.